-Ceremonial Use: Enrolled Colville Tribal Members with šnṗ̃ošqwawsšaxw (Wenatchi) listed on their Tribal Identification are allowed, by permit (only) to take deer or elk outside the general big game seasons for traditional, and/or cultural purposes (only).
+Ceremonial Use: Enrolled Colville Tribal members are allowed, by permit (only) to take deer or elk outside the general big game seasons for traditional, and/or cultural purposes (only).
 In order for an individual or family to obtain a harvest tag they must receive authorization or be designated to harvest an animal from the Fish and Wildlife Program Director.